 Calderas are huge, circular, topographic depressions that are formed when a volcanic eruption empties a deep magma chamber, causing the overlying land to collapse.
 Calderas can range in size from 5 km (3.1 miles) to up to 50 km (31 miles) wide.
 Over time, an old magma chamber may fill with magma again, causing the floor of the caldera to rise.
 It may remain like this, or repeated eruptions may reshape the caldera over and over again to produce what is known as a resurgent caldera.
 Crater Lake in Oregon, which is an 8 km (5 mile)-wide, 600 meter (1970 feet)-tall caldera, was formed in this way.

 Check your knowledge about volcanoesview quiz statistics

 Interesting Facts About Volcanoes

-- More than 95% of the Earth’s first 16 km (10 miles) of crust is made of igneous rock (basalt) formed from lava eruptions.
+- More than 95% of the Earth’s first 16 km (10 miles) of crust is made of igneous rock (basalt) formed by lava eruptions.

 - Mt.
 Etna in Italy has been erupting for more than 3,500 years.
-The first eruption occurred in 1,500 BC.
+The first eruption occurred in 1,500 BCE.

-- Kilaueavolcano in Hawaii is a youngest shield volcano which has been erupting continuously since 1983.
+- Kilauea, a young shield volcano in Hawaii, has been erupting continuously since 1983.

 © 2012 Jose Juan Gutierrez